evanaze/evanazevedo.com/content/post/on-measuring-success/index.en.md

 ---
 title: "Opinion: On Defining Success"
-exerpt: As 2020 wraps up, I think it is a good time to reflect and look forward a bit to what has made me happiest and feeling most successful.
+excerpt: As 2020 wraps up, I think it is a good time to reflect and look forward a bit to what has made me happiest and feeling most successful.
 date: 2020-12-31
 hero: images/gerrie-van-der-walt-Ow7T2QWLMBY-unsplash.jpg
 authors: